Skip to main content

 Dakota County, MinnesotaLimited DataEutrophic

 Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
 The lake bottoms out at 17 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
-At 1,494 acres, Spring Lake is one of the larger lakes in Dakota County, with 18.4 miles of shoreline supporting multiple distinct use patterns.
-Within Dakota County's 36 graded lakes, Spring Lake ranks 27 — below the local median, though not at the bottom.
+Spring Lake covers 1,494 acres alongside 18.4 miles of shoreline, large enough that conditions can vary meaningfully between bays.
+Spring Lake sits at rank 27 of 36 in Dakota County, in the lower half of the local distribution.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2023-10-05.
 Grade methodology: LakeGrade methodology.